rindrajosia/laravel/README.md

 ## Learning Laravel

-In this branch, I create a new laravel project by using :
+In this branch, I create multiple routes :
-- **composer create-project laravel/laravel .**
+- /posts
+- /post
+- /articles

 ## Build With